level12/wheelhouse/readme.rst

   needed/expected and how they have changed over time.
 * CI builds are faster and more consistent.
-Due to the increased speed of installing wheels from a local cache instead of pulling them from a network location, we can have tox start with a new virtualenv before every run, thereby insuring all depdencies have been specified and installed into the wheelhouse correctly.
+Due to the increased speed of installing wheels from a local cache instead of pulling them from a network location, we can have tox start with a new virtualenv before every run, thereby insuring all dependencies have been specified and installed into the wheelhouse correctly.
-* Production deployments are similiarily fast and consistent.
-Since the CI and production servers both pull from the same wheelhouse we have higher certainty that our production code is running against the exact same pacakges that have been tested.
+* Production deployments are similarly fast and consistent.
+Since the CI and production servers both pull from the same wheelhouse we have higher certainty that our production code is running against the exact same packages that have been tested.
 * Since wheels are built on development or build machines, the need for development system packages to be installed on production servers is removed.
 * Targeting forks, development versions, unpublished, and/or private software for production is